JoeKun/freebsd-configuration/documentation/freebsd/freebsd-network-file-sharing-nfs.md

 ### Client side

-Assuming your machine `my_client` is actually running FreeBSD too, you could add an entry mapping the IP address of your server to the name `my_server`  in the client's `/etc/hosts` file.
+Assuming your machine `my_client` is actually running FreeBSD too, you could add an entry mapping the IP address of your server to the name `my_server`  in the client’s `/etc/hosts` file.

 Mount the new share as read-write on your client machine.